rkett/dual-fishery-management-model/README.md

 # dual-fishery-management-model
 A collection of code resources used to complete my MSc. in Mathematics.
 The focus was on the dual (non)management of a single fishery.
+This is an extension and partial re-write of existing code.
+From a programatic perspective, this is not good coding, but it works for what was needed.
+The usage of globals in this context was not intended, but is a byproduct of the original code.

 ## Simulation_Model [.m :: MATLAB]